lsiler23/SpaceAlone/README.md

 The cycle is processed as follows:

 1. The game chooses an alert based on logical availability.
 For example, if a button is successfully turned off, the player shouldn't be asked to turn it off again without turning it on.
-I accomplished this smart-choosing feature by keeping a small cache of the completed task options and setting up a loop to search potential tasks until an available option is found.
+I accomplished this by keeping a small cache of the completed task options and setting up a loop to search potential tasks until an available option is found.

 In the constructor of the game's render class: